py2ai/py2ai.github.io/_posts/2020-02-03-How-to-read-and-write-xlsx-file-in-python.md

 wb.save(r'output.xlsx')
 ```
 Lets see , run it, close the .xlsx
-We see that the output file now has all selected keywords and their values
+We see that the output file now has all selected keywords and their values.
-Thats all for today
+Thats all for today.
 Take care of yourself